concourse/github-release-resource/README.md

 ## Source Configuration

-* `user`: *Required.* The GitHub username or organization name for the repository that the releases are in.
+* `owner`: *Required.* The GitHub user or organization name for the repository that the releases are in.

 * `repository`: *Required.* The repository name that contains the releases.